Back

 Year Business Type Number of Entities Revenue

-Table 6.2 Revenue within All Atlantic Wind Lease Areas compared to total revenue from all areas for entities active within All Atlantic Wind Lease Areas, by business category
+Table 6.2 Revenue within the All Atlantic Lease Outlines 20241121 area compared to total revenue from all areas for entities active within the All Atlantic Lease Outlines 20241121 area, by business category

 Species Dependence